joshbegley/nyt-latest/previous.md

 **Magic formula?
 Orlando gets physical to end Cavs' 16-game winning streak**\
-`Short-handed Orlando stuns Cleveland, a team it is in line to meet in the first round of the NBA playoffs.`\
+`Short-handed Orlando stuns Cleveland, a team it could be in line to meet in the first round of the NBA playoffs.`\
 https://nytimes.com/athletic/6207594/2025/03/16/magic-end-cavaliers-winning-streak/

 **Zach Dezenzo and Cam Smith need everyday at-bats.
 When will they get them in the majors?**\